Television, News and Video

 In 2015, Michael appeared on the History Channel special, Alcatraz: Search for the Truth.
 The program examined new evidence leading to speculation that the Anglin Brothers (John and Clarence) survived the infamous 1962 escape from Alcatraz Penitentiary.

-Michael appeared in HLN network’s – “Unmasking A Killer”, a five-part documentary detailing a series of unsolved murders committed by the Golden State Killer, also known as ‘GSK’ and/or ‘EARONS’ – East Area Rapist/Original Night Stalker.
-Michael appeared in Episode 2, ‘The Pattern of a Killer’, where he provided riveting commentary about the case.
+For the HLN network, Michael appeared in – “Unmasking A Killer”, a five-part documentary detailing a series of unsolved murders committed by the Golden State Killer, also known as ‘GSK’ and/or ‘EARONS’ – East Area Rapist/Original Night Stalker. he appeared in Episode 2, ‘The Pattern of a Killer’, where he provided riveting commentary about the case.
 (Note: Shortly after the series aired, investigators identified, and arrested, Joseph James DeAngelo after his DNA was matched through a genealogy database.)